 All our volunteer opportunities are open to everyone, no matter the age.
 We only ask that minors under the age of 16 be supervised by a guardian or adult from the group.
-We host volunteers at both of our locations:
+Here is some information about our facility:

 South Baltimore Station (SBS)